 They work with a range of different 'high tech' methods of examination, including x-rays, computed tomography (CT) scanning, magnetic resonance imaging (MRI) or ultrasound.

 Therapeutic radiographers use high-energy radiation to treat cancer and other conditions.
-They are responsible for targeting the correct dose of radiation at the site of the disease.
+They are responsible for targeting the right dose of radiation at the site of the disease.
 Working with other specialists, they plan each patient's course of treatment.

 They also explain the process to the patient and discuss possible side effects and care throughout treatment.
 During treatment they assess patients on a daily basis, monitor side effects and provide support.

 Radiographers need technical skill and academic ability.
-They must be comfortable working with complex equipment and keep up to date with fast-moving developments.
+They must be comfortable working with complex equipment and keep up-to-date with fast-moving developments.

 Training will provide the necessary clinical and technical expertise, however you will be working closely with patients who may be anxious and distressed.
 Therefore you need to be a good communicator and be able to offer support, empathy and encouragement to patients.